 How is this program different from an MBA?

-An MBA concentrates on the practical areas of business—leading firms toward a particular strategic/financial goal.
-However, perception is an emerging practicality that can no longer be ignored.
-In response, this program focuses on an increasing pivotal area of importance—communications.
+An MBA concentrates on leading firms toward a particular strategic/financial goal.
+However, organizational and brand perception is an emerging practicality that can no longer be ignored.
+In response, this program focuses on an increasing pivotal area of importance—communication.
 Global, even local brands soar or collapse due to their ability to communicate to their audiences.
-In today’s wired world, we’re all sitting next to each other and the conversation never ends.
-How we talk about ourselves, how we shape and control other people’s perceptions can make a stock rise or slam corporate doors shut for good.
-Henceforth, the communications industry needs leaders, the people who can work closely with MBAs to create and communicate strategic goals.
+How we talk about ourselves, how we shape and control other people’s perceptions can make a stock rise or slam doors shut for good.
+Henceforth, the communication industry needs leaders, the people who can work closely with MBAs to create and communicate strategic goals.

 What is the difference between Westminster’s MPC and the MSC?

 The MPC is an on-campus classroom-based program.
-The MPC is ideal for students who desire the structure of a traditional classroom-based program and want to understand and apply the conceptual and theoretical underpinnings of the specific knowledge they need to become an expert in their field.
+The MPC is ideal for students who desire the structure of a traditional classroom-based program.

 How is this program different from other communications graduate degrees?